 Many are odd symptoms that would otherwise go ignored.

-After this blog was shared on Facebook, one woman even spotted a symptom in herself, sought medical attention.
-She learned she had breast cancer, but it was detected early enough to get treatment and she thanked us.
+After this blog was posted, one woman even spotted a symptom in herself, sought medical attention.
+Our mutual friend Allison Ziering Wallmark had posted it on her Facebook wall.
+The woman learned she had breast cancer, but it was detected early enough to get treatment and she profusely thanked us.

 Sharing this again to raise awareness.
 Also note that 1% of men also get breast cancer.
 Know the signs and please share this with loved ones.